 Vending Location.
-The specific area within a license operating area for which a person is licensed to engage in commerce on public property.
+The specific area within a license operating area for which a Administrative Order - Page 5 of 29 person is licensed to engage in commerce on public property.

 Vendor.
 Any person engaged in private commerce on public property.

 Written Material: Any literature, pamphlet, packaging or similar material intended to communicate any message through writing.